| name | core-sdk |

 Related Skills

-- 02-dataflow - Database operations framework
+- 02-dataflow - Database operations framework built on Core SDK

-- 03-nexus - Multi-channel platform framework
+- 03-nexus - Multi-channel platform framework built on Core SDK

-- 04-kaizen - AI agent framework
+- 04-kaizen - AI agent framework built on Core SDK

 - 06-cheatsheets - Quick reference patterns

-- 08-nodes-reference - Node reference
+- 08-nodes-reference - Complete node reference

-- 09-workflow-patterns - Workflow templates
+- 09-workflow-patterns - Industry workflow templates

-- 17-gold-standards - Best practices and standards
+- 17-gold-standards - Mandatory best practices

 Support